 2. Make sure your art is in full size.
 In this instance, the stage backdrop is a 10’x12′ – 10 feet WIDE x 8 feet HIGH.
 In inches, that translates into 96″x120″ – 120 inches WIDE x 96 inches HIGH.
 If your art is not in full size, re-size it appropriately.
 Then, check that the “Resolution” (or dpi) is at least 150.

 3. Select View –> Print Size.
 Now, you are viewing the art as it will look in real life size on your stage backdrop.

 4. Scroll around the artwork of your stage backdrop to check for pixelation.
 Pixelation will show up especially around sharp edges where two colors contrast sharply, like the black on white in this image.

 6. Save the file as a JPEG.

 7. Select Maximum quality and press OK.
 You’re done!
-To order a beautiful stage backdrop or for help with your artwork, email Mendy at [email protected] or call me at 800-231-4213.
+To order a beautiful stage backdrop or for help with your artwork, give us a call or email us today.